Montana-Media-Arts/sound-fundamentals/modules/week-12/_posts/2010-01-01-final-project.md

 ## Deadlines

 - Final Project Deadline:
-	- Your final project will have two deadlines, a 1st draft, and a final version.
+	- Your final project will have two deadlines, a proposal draft, and a final Audio version.
 We will make comments and provide feedback after the first draft, and you will be expected to make appropriate adjustments and resubmit by the final version submission deadline.
 		- 1st draft deadline: **{{ site.data.dates.1st_draft}}**
 		- Final Version Deadline: **{{ site.data.dates.final_submission}}**
 			- Please note: I will need to spend Wednesday during the day preparing your works for radio presentation that evening.
 As such, we CANNOT ACCEPT ANY LATE WORK FOR THIS DEADLINE.
 Failure to submit on time will result in a failing grade for the course.